Depression and Family Constellations

 Depression Beyond the Individual

 Many approaches focus primarily on the individual experience of depression.
-Family Constellations expands the lens to include the wider family system.
+Family Constellations widens the lens to include the family system.

-From a systemic perspective, depression may sometimes exist within a larger context of:
+From this perspective, depression may sometimes exist within a larger context of:

 "What larger story might I be connected to?"

-This perspective does not replace personal responsibility or professional care.
-Instead, it offers another way of understanding experiences that may feel difficult to explain.
+This perspective does not replace professional care.
+It simply offers another way of exploring experiences that may feel difficult to explain.

 The Human Need to Belong